Protectorate of Bohemia and Moravia: History

 The population of the protectorate was mobilized for labor that would aid the German war effort, and special offices were organized to supervise the management of industries important to that effort.
 The Germans drafted Czechs to work in coal mines, in the iron and steel industry, and in armaments production.
 Consumer-goods production, much diminished, was largely directed toward supplying the German armed forces.
 The protectorate's population was subjected to rationing.
-The Czech crown was devalued to the Reichsmark at the rate of 10 crowns to 1 Reichsmark, through actual rate should have been 6 crowns for 1 Reichsmark, a policy that allowed the Germans to buy everything on the cheap in the protectorate.
-Inflation was a major problem throughout the existence of the protectorate, which was made worse by the refusal of the German authorities to raise wages to keep up with inflation, making the era a period of decreasing living standards as the crowns brought less and less.
+The Czech crown was devalued to the Reichsmark at the rate of 10 crowns to 1 Reichsmark, though the actual rate should have been 6 crowns for 1 Reichsmark, a policy that allowed the Germans to buy everything on the cheap in the protectorate.
+Inflation was a major problem throughout the existence of the protectorate, which was made worse by the refusal of the German authorities to raise wages to keep up with inflation, making the era a period of decreasing living standards as the crowns bought less and less.
 Even members of the volksdeutsche (ethnic Germans) living in the protectorate complained their living standards had been higher under Czechoslovakia, which was quite a surprise to most of them, who expected their living standards to rise under German rule.

 German rule was moderate by Nazi standards during the first months of the occupation.
 The Czech government and political system, reorganized by Hácha, continued in formal existence.
 The Gestapo directed its activities mainly against Czech politicians and the intelligentsia.
 In 1940, in a secret plan on Germanization of the Protectorate of Bohemia and Moravia, it was declared that those considered to be racially Mongoloid and the Czech intelligentsia were not to be Germanized, and that about half of the Czech population were suitable for Germanization.
 Generalplan Ost assumed that around 50% of Czechs would be fit for Germanization.
-The Czech intellectual élites were to be removed from Czech territories and from Europe completely.
+The Czech intellectual elite were to be removed from Czech territories and from Europe completely.
 The authors of Generalplan Ost believed it would be best if they emigrated overseas, as even in Siberia, they were considered a threat to German rule.
 Just like Jews, Poles, Serbs, and several other nations, Czechs were considered to be Untermenschen by the Nazi state.
 The Czechs however, were not subjected to a similar degree of random and organized acts of brutality that their Polish counterparts experienced.
 This is attributed to the view within the Nazi hierarchy that a large swath of the populace was "capable of Aryanization", such capacity for Aryanization was supported by the position that part of the Czech population had German ancestry.
 There is also the fact that a relatively restrained policy in Czech lands was partly driven by the need to keep the population nourished and complacent so that it can carry out the vital work of arms production in the factories.
 By 1939, the country was already serving as a major hub of military production for Germany, manufacturing aircraft, tanks, artillery, and other armaments.